lkoebnick/Getting-and-Cleaning-Data/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set called with the average of each variable for each activity and each subject.

-This data set is saved as a text file called "tidy_averages" in the working directory.
+#### How the Script Works####

+Step 1.
+Read in Samsung accelerometer data from files in folder named "UCI HAR Dataset" in the working directory
+Step 2.
+Combine train data with test data
+Step 3.
+Give decriptive names to all columns factor variables in data set Step 4.
+Extract only measurements on the mean and standard deviation for each measurement Step 5.
+Combine all clean data into a single tidy data set Step 6.
+Compute averages for each subject for each activity Step 7.
+Create a text file in the working directory containing the tidy table of averages